Asparagus Extract supplement health benefit, dosage

 Racemoside A, B and C are water-soluble steroidal saponins purified from the fruits of Asparagus racemosus.

-We could not find any human studies with asparagus officinalis or asparagus racemosus as of July 2009.
-The long term use of this dietary supplement appears to be safe based on anecdotal information, but until clinical studies are done we won't know for certain.
+We could not find any significant human studies with asparagus officinalis or asparagus racemosus as of 2017.
+The long term use of this dietary supplement appears to be safe based on anecdotal information, but until clinical studies are done we won’t know for certain.

 Benefits of asparagus root extract